 - Guillain-Barré Syndrome, or GBS: We are advancing our lead candidate, ANX005, an investigational, full-length monoclonal antibody, or mAb, formulated for intravenous administration in a pivotal Phase 3 clinical trial for the potential treatment of patients with GBS.
 GBS is a rare antibody-mediated autoimmune disease with no U.S. Food and Drug Administration, or FDA, approved therapies, and for which we believe maximum suppression of C1q and the classical cascade early in the disease process may act to rapidly prevent nerve damage and irreversible neurological disability.
 We demonstrated clinical proof-of-concept in a prior placebo-controlled trial and expect to complete enrollment of approximately 225 patients in our ongoing Phase 3 GBS trial in the second half of 2023, with data anticipated in the first half of 2024. - Geographic Atrophy, or GA: We are evaluating ANX007, an antigen-binding fragment, or Fab, formulated for intravitreal administration, for the potential treatment of patients with GA, the leading cause of blindness resulting from damaged and dying retinal cells.
 ANX007 is designed to block C1q locally in the eye to provide more complete protection against excess classical complement activity, a key driver of disease.
-We completed enrollment of approximately 270 patients in our ongoing Phase 2 ARCHER trial in early 2022.
-We expect to report data from the 12-month treatment-period of the Phase 2 trial in mid-2023, followed by additional data after the conclusion of the six-month off-treatment period by the end of 2023. - ANX1502 for Autoimmune Indications: ANX1502 is a novel oral small molecule targeting classical complement, which we believe is first-in-kind.
+We reported topline data from the 12-month treatment-period of the Phase 2 ARCHER trial in May 2023 and recently reported ARCHER trial results at the American Society of Retina Specialists (ASRS) 2023 Annual Meeting demonstrating preservation of visual function in patients with GA.
+The six-month off-treatment follow-up period of the ARCHER trial is ongoing, and we plan to report final results following study conclusion.
+Based on the ARCHER data, we plan to engage with U.S. and EU regulators by the end of the year. - ANX1502 for Autoimmune Indications: ANX1502 is a novel oral small molecule targeting classical complement, which we believe is first-in-kind.
 We are conducting an ongoing Phase 1 single-ascending dose, or SAD, and multiple-ascending dose, or MAD, clinical trial designed to evaluate the safety, tolerability, pharmacokinetics, or PK, and pharmacodynamics, or PD, of ANX1502 in healthy volunteers.
-In the SAD trial, a single dose of 450 mg has achieved target drug levels in plasma in patients, consistent with twice-daily dosing, and to date, ANX1502 has been generally well-tolerated with no
+In the SAD trial, a single dose of 450 mg has achieved target drug levels in plasma in patients, consistent with twice-daily dosing, and to date, ANX1502 has been generally well-tolerated with no dose-limiting safety signals observed.
+Enrollment is ongoing in the MAD trial with data expected in the second half of 2023, after which we anticipate advancing ANX1502 into additional autoimmune indications with strong scientific rationale.

-- dose-limiting safety signals observed.
-Enrollment is ongoing in the MAD trial with data expected in the second half of 2023, after which we anticipate advancing ANX1502 into additional autoimmune indications with strong scientific rationale. - Huntington's Disease, or HD: We are evaluating ANX005 for the potential treatment of patients with HD, a slowly progressing, inherited and fatal neurodegenerative disease in which we believe C1q triggers synapse loss and neuroinflammation.
+Huntington's Disease, or HD: We are evaluating ANX005 for the potential treatment of patients with HD, a slowly progressing, inherited and fatal neurodegenerative disease in which we believe C1q triggers synapse loss and neuroinflammation.
 We completed a Phase 2 clinical trial in patients with manifest HD in 2022, in which ANX005 demonstrated positive efficacy results and was generally well-tolerated.
-Based on the Phase 2 results and a productive engagement with the FDA in late 2022, we plan to initiate a randomized, double-blind, placebo-controlled Phase 2/3 trial for patients with HD in 2023 upon obtaining funding for full program development.
+A planned Phase 3 trial in HD is now expected to be initiated in 2024 as the company prioritizes near-term pivotal development activities for GA.